derailed-dash/demo-lz-docs/content/epam-lz/design-overview.md

 ## Identity and Access Management

-- ECP resources may only be managed by Google Workspace or Google Cloud Identities, which are tied to the `epam.com` domain.
+- LZiiB resources may only be managed by Google Workspace or Google Cloud Identities, which are tied to the `some-org.com` domain.
 - Users are mastered on-premise in Active Directory, and synchronised from AD to Google Cloud using one-way Google Cloud Directory Sync (GCDS).
 - Identities may be users, groups, the entire domain, or service accounts.
   - Typically, access to resources is not granted to individual accounts, but to groups.
-Groups in ECP will be named using this **naming convention**: \
+Groups in LZiiB will be named using this **naming convention**: \
   `_gcp-{division}-{platform}-{tier}-{tenant}-{functional_role}`
   - **User identities** are **authenticated** to Google Cloud using **PingIdentity SSO** with multi-factor authentication.
   - **Service accounts** are associated with a given application.
 They allow applications and certain GCP services (e.g. GCE instances) to access other GCP services and APIs.
 Organisational security policies will be enforced to restrict use of security accounts, and to - for example - prevent creation and sharing of service account keys.